accelerande/teldutala.fo/README.md

-# teldutala.fo
+# teldutala.fo ideas, bugs, tasks
-Teldutala.fo bugs and issues

-This is the teldutala.fo bug and issues repo.
+This is the official issues repo for https://teldutala.fo.

+Regards,

+Team Teldutala